-PREPARATION

-Place the board on a table and put the Chance and Community Chest cards facedown on their allotted spaces on the board.
+PREPARATION ...
+Place the board on a table, and put the American Places and American People cards facedown on their allotted spaces on the board.
 Each player chooses one token to represent him/her while traveling around the board.

-Each player is given \$1500 divided as follows: 2 each of \$500's, \$100's and \$50's; 6 \$20's; 5 each of \$10's, \$5's and \$1's.
+Each player is given \$1500 divided as follows: 2 each of \$500s, \$100s and \$50s; 6 \$20s; 5 each of \$10s, \$5s and \$1s.

 All remaining money and other equipment go to the Bank.
-Stack the Bank's money in the compartments in the Banker's tray.
+Stack the Bank's money on edge in the compartments in the plastic Banker's tray.

-BANKER
+BANKER ...
 Select as Banker a player who will also make a good Auctioneer.
 A Banker who plays in the game must keep his/her personal funds separate from those of the Bank.
 When more than five persons play, the Banker may elect to act only as Banker and Auctioneer.

-THE BANK

-Besides the Bank's money, the Bank holds the Title Deed cards and houses and hotels prior to purchase and use by the players.
+THE BANK ...
+Besides the Bank's money, the Bank holds all Title Deed cards, houses and hotels prior to purchase and use by the players.
 The Bank pays salaries and bonuses.
 It sells and auctions properties and hands out their proper Title Deed cards; it sells houses and hotels to the players and loans money when required on mortgages.

-The Bank collects all taxes, fines, loans and interest, and the price of all properties which it sells and auctions.
+3 The Bank collects all taxes, fines, loans and interest, and the price of all properties that it sells and auctions.

 The Bank never "goes broke."
-If the Bank runs out of money, the Banker may issue as much more as may be needed by writing on any ordinary paper.
+If the Bank runs out of money, the Banker may issue as much more as may be needed by merely writing on any ordinary paper.

-THE PLAY
+THE PLAY ...
 Starting with the Banker, each player in turn throws the dice.
-The player with the highest total starts the play: Place your token on the corner marked "GO," throw the dice and move your token in the direction of the arrow the number of spaces indicated by the dice.
+The player with the highest total starts the play: Place your token on the corner marked "GO," throw the Ω dice and move your token in the direction of the arrow the number of spaces indicated by the dice.
 After you have completed your play, the turn passes to the left.
 The tokens remain on the spaces occupied and proceed from that point on the player's next turn.
 Two or more tokens may rest on the same space at the same time.

-According to the space your token reaches, you may be entitled to buy real estate or other properties - or obliged to pay rent, pay taxes, draw a Chance or Community Chest card, "Go to Jail," etc.
+According to the space your token reaches, you may be entitled to buy a piece of American history - or be obliged to pay rent, pay taxes, draw an American Places or American People card, "Go to Jail," etc.

 If you throw doubles, you move your token as usual, the sum of the two dice, and are subject to any privileges or penalties pertaining to the space on which you land.
 Retaining the dice, throw again and move your token as before.
-If you throw doubles three times in succession, move your token immediately to the space marked "In Jail" (see JAIL).
+If you throw doubles three times in succession, move your token immediately to the "In Jail" part of the "IN JAIL - JUST VISITING" corner space (see JAIL).

-"GO"

-Each time a player's token lands on or passes over GO, whether by throwing the dice or drawing a card, the Banker pays him/her a \$200 salary.
+"GO" ...
+Each time a player's token lands on or passes over GO, whether by throwing the dice or by drawing a card, the Banker pays him/her a \$200 salary.

 The \$200 is paid only once each time around the board.
-However, if a player passing G0 on the throw of the dice lands 2 spaces beyond it on Community Chest, or 7 spaces beyond it on Chance, and draws the "Advance to G0" card, he/she collects \$200 for passing G0 the first time and another \$200 for reaching it the second time by instructions on the card.
+However, if you pass GO on the throw of the dice and land 2 spaces beyond it on American People, or 7 spaces beyond it on American Places, and you draw the "Take a Cross Country Trip - Advance to Go" card, you collect \$200 for passing GO the first time and another \$200 for reaching it the second time by instructions on the card.

-BUYING PROPERTY
+BUYING PROPERTY ...
+Whenever you land on an unowned piece of

-Whenever you land on an unowned property you may buy that property from the Bank at its printed price.
-You receive the Title Deed card showing ownership; place it faceup in front of you.
+American history, you may buy it from the Bank at its printed price.
+You receive the Title Deed card showing ownership of this property; place it faceup in front of you.